Each month, Dr. Gordon Christensen answers a question from readers about everyday dentistry.

 Author’s note: These educational materials from Practical Clinical Courses offer further resources on this topic.

 - Strong, Comfortable, Esthetic Rehabilitations with Zirconia (Item #V1942)

 - Foolproof, Fast Single-Crown Restoration (Item #V1980)

 - Fixed Prosthodontics Simplified with Dr. Gordon Christensen

 - Restorative, Esthetic, Preventive Dentistry with Dr. Gordon Christensen

 - Simplifying Complex Treatment with Dr. Gordon Christensen

-Editor's note: This article appeared in the January 2024 print edition of Dental Economics magazine.
-Dentists in North America are eligible for a complimentary print subscription.
+Editor's note: This article appeared in the February 2024 print edition of Dental Economics magazine.
+Dentists in North America are eligible for complimentary print subscription.
 Sign up here.